rahuluniv/openhouse-ai-app/README.md

 - **State Management**: Use Redux or Context API for efficient state management.
 - **Documentation**: Enhance comments and documentation for components and functions.

-## Obstacles Faced and I Solved Them
+## Obstacles Faced and how I Solved Them
 ## Introduction

 This document details the approach and steps taken to resolve the Cross-Origin Resource Sharing (CORS) issue encountered during the development of our React.js and TypeScript application.